arduino-libraries/ArduinoCloudThing/README.md

 `int encode(uint8_t * data, size_t const size)`

-* **decode**  decodes a CBOR buffer received from the cloud and if the syncMessage parameter is set to false (default), updates writeable properties accordingly and call the update callback if the value of a property has changed.
+* **decode**  decodes a CBOR buffer received from the cloud and if the syncMessage parameter is set to false (default), updates writeable properties accordingly and calls the update callback if the value of a property has changed.
 If the syncMessage parameter is set to true, the value of the property received by the cloud and the relative last change timestamp are passed to a synchronization callback.
 The synchronization callback could apply the logic to assign a value to the property choosing between the local value and the cloud one.
-The synchronization logic also decide if the call to the update callback is necessary.
+The synchronization logic also decides if the call to the update callback is necessary.

 `decode(uint8_t const * const payload, size_t const length, bool syncMessage = false)`